morristech/GNU-Utils-Android/README.md

 * Patch (v2.7.6)
 * Sed (v4.7)
 * Tar (v1.32)
+These are all static binaries.
 Arm/arm64 compiled with linaro, x86/x64 compiled with GNU gcc

 ## Compatibility
 * Android Jellybean+